Mich3l3/GiuliaMicheWedding/content/_index.it.md

 +++

 #Details for the box below the banner
 [services]
-  title = "27 Dicembre 2020"
+  title = "Matrimonio di Giulia e Michele" text = "" button_text="Ultime news"
-  text = "Matrimonio di Giulia e Michele" button_text="Ultime news" url = "/news"
+  url = "/it/news"

 [feature_icons]
   #These feature icons look best if there's an even number of them.